 We teach by making things daily, guided, and visual.

 Our flagship product is our online course that helps ambitious developers land jobs.
 In it, you'll find nuggets of career wisdom and guides on every aspect of the technical interview.
 We also offer in-depth, step-by-by step walkthroughs for hundreds of real interview problems.

 We've designed our course to optimize for developer happiness.
-Over 5000 developers have gone through our course.
+Over 15k developers have used our course or course materials.
 They talk about how they're finally prepared for grueling technical challenges.
 That the problems we covered helped them pass real interviews with confidence.
 And how they finally realized, believe it or not, that interview prep could be fun!

 The course is written in plain English, and only teaches the essentials of what you need to know for technical interviews.

 Finally, we are built for visual learners, and thus have hundreds of videos, illustrations, and code visualizations.

 1. We are not a question bank.
 So many sites and courses just give you problems to solve-- we teach you the fundamentals, the patterns, the approach, and the inner game of interviewing-- step by step.

 2. Our illustrations and visualizations: no other resource has such beautiful, helpful artifacts accompanying each guide.
 Professionally curated diagrams and the ability to step through code are priceless for visual learners.
 All of our artifacts are made by programmers with a design background, ensuring that comprehension comes with aesthetics.

 3. Other technical coding interview courses are often taught by junior engineers who haven't actually spent times at tech companies.
 Jake has worked across multiple startups and large tech firms, and has been an interviewer and an interviewee.
 Our contributors are typically Computer Science professors, teaching assistants at prestigious universities, or professional software engineers.